2024–25 Utah Utes women's basketball team

 The 2024–25 Utah Utes women's basketball team represented the University of Utah during the 2024–25 NCAA Division I women's basketball season.
-The Utes, who were led by tenth year head coach Lynne Roberts through the first 4 games of the season before she left to take the Los Angeles Sparks head coaching job and associate head coach Gavin Petersen being named her replacement, play their home games at the Jon M. Huntsman Center and compete as first year members of the Big 12 Conference.
+The Utes were led by tenth-year head coach Lynne Roberts through the first four games of the season, before she left to take a Los Angeles Sparks head coaching job.
+Associate head coach Gavin Petersen was named her replacement.
+The Utes played their home games at the Jon M. Huntsman Center, and competed as first-year members of the Big 12 Conference.

 Previous season

-The Utes finished the 2023–24 season 23–11, 11–7 in Pac-12 play to finish in a tied for fifth place.
+The Utes finished the 2023–24 season 23–11, 11–7 in Pac-12 play to finish in a tie for fifth place.
 As the No. 6 seed in the Pac-12 tournament, they defeated Arizona State in the first round before losing in the quarterfinals to UCLA.
-They received an at-large bid to the NCAA women's tournament as a No. 5 seed in the Portland Region 4 where they defeated South Dakota State in the first round before losing in the second round to Gonzaga to end their season.
+They received an at-large bid to the NCAA women's tournament as a No. 5 seed in the Portland Region 4, where they defeated South Dakota State in the first round before losing in the second round to Gonzaga to end their season.

-This was also the last season that Utah will play in the Pac-12 Conference before moving to the Big 12 Conference.
+This was the last season that Utah played in the Pac-12 Conference before moving to the Big 12 Conference.

-On November 19, it was announced that Lynne Roberts has accept the position to be the head coach of the Los Angeles Sparks.
-Petersen was named head coach three days later on November 22, 2024.
+On November 19, it was announced that Lynne Roberts had accepted the position of head coach of the Los Angeles Sparks.
+Petersen was named head coach three days later, on November 22, 2024.